 Please note your waste needs to be out by 7am and collections may be as late as 6pm.

 Seagull proof bags are a good way of protecting your rubbish bags from gulls and other animals.

 Bags cost £3.50 and are available from the Tourist Information Centre in Pike Street (please bring cash)

 Even the most keen recycler will know that there are a huge number of everyday items that are not collected by the Council and that usually end up in the bin.
 This includes items that many of us use a lot of including crisp packets, pet food pouches, dental products, sweet wrappers and much more.

 That’s where Recycling for Charity comes in, they collect a wide range of items for Terracycle which then generates donations to the Kicks Counts charity which aims to reduce the UK’s still birth rate.

-Items need to be sorted into their relevant type and there are regular collections from Liskeard (these are currently reduced due to lockdown).
+Items need to be sorted into their relevant type and there are regular collections from Liskeard.
 For more information see the Recycling for Charity Facebook page

 New Recycling Contract